Loop Quantization and Symmetry: Configuration Spaces: Separation Property for Smooth Connections

-Now, as for each tangent vector $X$ at any $m$, there is a path $\gamma$ in the game with $\gamma(0) = m$ and $\dot \gamma \einschr 0 = X$, not only the parallel transports of $A_1$ and $A_2$ coincide, but also the connections themselves.
-Thus, the spin-network functions separate the points in $\A$.
+Now, for each nonzero tangent vector $X$ in $M$, there is a path $\gamma$ in the game as above with $\dot \gamma(0) = X$.
+Therefore, even the connection $A$ itself can be reconstructed uniquely from the respective parallel transport matrix functions.
+In particular, these functions separate any two distinct connections in $\A$.